codecheckers/codecheckers.github.io/partners.md

 The [Reproducible AGILE initiative](https://reproducible-agile.github.io/) conducts reproducibility reviews [as part of full paper peer review](https://www.agile-giscience-series.net/review_process.html) for the Association of Geographic Information Laboratories in Europe's ([AGILE](https://agile-online.org/)) [annual conference series](https://agile-online.org/conference/).
 The reproducibility reviews fulfil the CODECHECK principles and therefore they are listed in the CODECHECK register.
 Be sure to check out their [Guidelines for Authors and Reviewers](https://doi.org/10.17605/OSF.IO/CB7Z8).

+Find all codechecks conducted as part of the Reproducible AGILE Reproducibility Review in the 🗂️ CODECHECK Register: <https://codecheck.org.uk/register/venues/conference/AGILEGIS/>

 ## Projects